demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 ## Custom Setup

 Custom setup is for those admins who want to edit the default values for settings.
-Once you click on the ‘Custom Setup’ option, you should see three other tabs – Users, Content, and Sync.
+Once you click on the "Custom Setup" option, you should see three other tabs – Users, Content, and Sync.

 ### Users